 The cells on the surface of a tissue are called epithelial cells and they form a barrier called the epithelium.
 The tissue below the epithelium is called stroma.
 The epithelium protects the stroma from the environment both inside and outside of the body.

-There are many kinds of epithelium in the body and some have special named.
-For example, surface of the skin is covered by an epithelium called the epidermis.
+There are many kinds of epithelium in the body and some have special names.
+For example, the surface of the skin is covered by an epithelium called the epidermis.

 An ulcer forms when the epithelial cells are damaged and the stroma is left uncovered.

-The cells in the epithelium can be damaged for a variety of reasons including trauma, infection, and inflammation.
-Tumours can also cause an ulcer as the cancer cells invade and destroy the surrounding normal tissue.
+An ulcer can be caused by trauma, infection, and inflammation.
+Tumours can also cause an ulcer as the cancer cells damage the surrounding normal tissue.

-Common sites for ulcers include the skin and the stomach although they can develop anywhere in the body.
+Common sites for ulcers include the skin, stomach, and oral cavity although they can develop anywhere in the body.

 An ulcer is a descriptive term and other information is usually required to determine the cause for the ulcer.